Chiswick Lacrosse Club evolved from ‘St James Lacrosse’ which was started in 1989.

 In 2000 we opened the camp to all schools and Chiswick Lacrosse was born, gradually growing by popular demand to 3 weeks.
 We now have nearly 500 girls each year.

 We also started running coaching courses; first Level 1 and umpiring, then in 2012 we started Level 2 courses.
-These used to be run externally by the ELA and as of 2016 we run them ourselves.
+These used to be run externally by England Lacrosse and as of 2016 we run them ourselves.
 Most of the candidates have been enthusiastic girls who regularly came to the camp and when they got to 16 turned their attention to coaching.
 The qualifications give the opportunity for employment with ourselves as well as other camps and clubs, which is particularly useful as an additional work option for girls going off to university.
 We offer a unique opportunity for participants to not only to do the theory course but also to stay on at the camp the following week and be mentored right through to their assessment, so they complete the course and qualification within one week.